chaudhary-amit/acwebsite/content/authors/admin/_index.md

   - course: PhD in Economics
     institution: University of Warwick
     year: 2021 (submitted)
-  - course: MRes in Economics
+  - course: MRes in Economics, distinction
     institution: University of Warwick
     year: 2017
   - course: MA in Economics